Tntmister/FractalBlockWorldMap/README.md

 };
 ```
 Right now monsters only include information about what they drop.
 (Maybe in the future I'll add a bestiary with more detailed information, like HP values and specific mechanics, like Lampreys bypassing armor)

+# Attribution
+Fractal Block World and all its assets are made by Dan Hathaway.

+Special thanks to OldEclipse and the rest of the contributors to the "Inner Mapping Theory" diagram on the official Discord server, which helped me simplify parts of how i initially arranged some nodes/edges.